 Amari have been around a long time, despite what some may think with it’s well deserved current “trendy” spot in the spirits world.
 In fact, it has never gone out of style in Italy, it is a life style there.
 They are often drank straight post meal to aid indigestion thanks to the bitter herbs and spices used in the recipes.
 My friend Josh of Inua Kena wrote some really great pieces on Amari (the plural for Amaro) years ago.
 This is just a brief explanation of these bitter beloved spirits.
 And Amari are just that, bitter spirits (meaning bitter in Italian) often hailing from Italy.
 Although distilleries outside of Italy are making bittered, herbal spirits left and right to fill the feverish demand for all things bitter.

 You are probably familiar with Campari and/or Aperol, these have been the most popular Amaro available.
 The explosion of interest in Amaro is partly (entirely?) due to the Negroni and Negroni variations.
 Although there are many (and growing) Amari and non-Italian bitter spirits have even recently garnered themselves a designated week on Instagram.

-The Bitter Pecan Peach Dandy is made with a Rabarbaro Amaro called Sfumato, made with rhubarb and alpine herbs and spices.
+The Bitter Pecan Peach Dandy is made with a Rabarbaro Amaro called Sfumato, produced with rhubarb and alpine herbs and spices.
 It’s not distilled with the vegetable itself, but the earthy root.
 If you have ever had rhubarb, you know it’s bitter, same goes for it’s root.
 The name of the spirit is derived from fumo, meaning smoke.
 It does have a slightly smoke ting to the flavor that goes well with the toasted pecan orgeat.
-Paired with spicy, complex rum and juicy peach, this Bitter Pecan Peach Dandy is one satisfying sipper!
+Paired with spicy, complex rum and juicy peach, this Bitter Pecan Peach Dandy amaro peach cocktail is one satisfying sipper!

 Tools: knife, cutting board, jigger, shaker